 The fine carvings are the work of craftsmen who lived in the area not far from Bishops’ House, in Greenhill, Norton (once part of Derbyshire, now in Sheffield).
 David Bostwick has been researching these highly skilled craftsmen, who worked in plaster and in carvings, for many years.
 They were the subject of his PhD thesis, and he had first seen the connoisseur magazine advert in 1980, whilst working for Sheffield Museums (which often included work overseeing exhibitions at Bishops’ House).
 Almost forty years later, in 2018, Dr Bostwick put out a call for help in tracking down the chimneypiece to the Attingham Society, believing the chimneypiece to have probably ended up in America.
 There was no response.
 No response that is, until his fellow researcher, Andrew Bower (ex.
 English Heritage buildings inspector and vernacular buildings expert – who lives much closer in the Peak District!) made contact with David about the fireplace.
 He had seen David Bostwick’s call for help online, and he had just discovered the missing link that enabled him to track the chimneypiece down, to the South of England, where it had been sitting peacefully for almost 100 years.

 You can imagine me sitting with these two men being brought up to date with this story and realising, with astonishment, that Andrew had actually found Captain Blythe’s chimneypiece.
 Immediately my first thought was, of course, “we need to get it back!”.
 And then the reality sunk in: anyone in possession of this beautiful item was not necessarily (at all) going to let it go.
 Andrew had not managed to make contact with the owner but through planning records and the invaluable help of a friend I soon received a reply from the owner (who wishes to remain anonymous).
 We were asked to get a valuation and told that they would consider selling it.
-Words can’t describe the joy upon realising that they were willing to consider selling the chimneypiece to us, even more so when they confirmed they would sell it!
-In the end they were very generous and let us buy the chimneypiece for half of its valuation (donating the other half to local charities).
+Words can’t describe the joy upon realising that the owner was willing to consider selling the chimneypiece to us, even more so when they confirmed they would sell it!
+In the end they were very generous and let us buy the chimneypiece for half of its valuation (donating these proceeeds to local charities).
+Essentially this has cost these kind people dearly, as they would then have been left looking for a new centrepiece for their room.
+We really are very grateful and feel so lucky that the owners were so sympathetic to our cause.
 This has made an impact on our finances, but we could afford to buy it as we had been saving, for years, for another project (still under wraps, but it will be announced soon!).
 We had to take the opportunity and not delay – it still seems unbelievable that the opportunity arose..